• The Packaging and Packaging Waste Regulation

 Driving circularity in the packaging industry

-The Packaging and Packaging Waste Regulation (PPWR), which supports the EU’s goal to become climate neutral by 2050, has officially been published in the Official Journal of the European Union.
-The Regulation entered into force on the 11th of February 2025 and its requirements will be applicable from 12th of August 2026.
-If we work together, we can reshape packaging and develop sustainable labeling solutions that enable the transition to a circular economy.
+The Packaging and Packaging Waste Regulation (PPWR) is the EU’s landmark legislation establishing a harmonized framework for the entire lifecycle of packaging to drive the EU’s transition to a circular economy.
+Officially published in the Official Journal, the PPWR entered into force on February 11, 2025 and will become broadly applicable on August 12, 2026.
+By working together, we can reshape packaging and develop labeling solutions that support the transition to a more circular economy.

 The PPWR is sprawling and complex.
-Here we break down the
+How does it impact your labeling choices?

 All packaging must be recyclable

-• All packaging placed on the EU market must be recyclable by 2030.
+• By 2030, all packaging placed on the EU market must be recyclable.
 The PPWR aims to create consistency in packaging recyclability through mandatory Design for Recycling (DfR) guidelines.
-These will include rules on label facestocks and adhesives, which can enable recycling of packaging made from materials like plastic, cardboard, and glass.
+These will include rules on label facestocks and adhesives, which can enable recycling of packaging made from materials like plastic, cardboard and glass.

-• Packaging recyclability will be assessed at the level of the packaging unit based on the DfR criteria and will be expressed in performance grades A, B or C in terms of weighting.
+• Packaging recyclability will be assessed at the level of the packaging unit based on the DfR criteria and will be expressed in performance grades of A, B or C in terms of weighting.
 In 2030, only packaging that is at least 70% recyclable (grade C) by weight will be allowed on the EU market.
-More detail is exemplified in Annex II of the PPWR.
+More information can be found in Annex II of the PPWR.

 Packaging and packaging waste regulation